devrev/adaas-chef-cli/docs/step_by_step.md

 ## Tip: use local metadata in the local UI

-You can also provide a local metadata file to the command using the '-m' flag for example: `chef-cli configure-mappings --end dev -m metadata.json`, this enables to use:
+You can also provide a local metadata file to the command using the '-m' flag for example: `chef-cli configure-mappings --env prod -m metadata.json`, this enables to use:

 - raw jq transformations using an external field as input.
 (This is an experimental feature)